OktayKocabas/GR-refactor/README.md

 ## General tips

 - Your job is to write code that is easy to read, understand and maintain.
 - Quality over Quantity.
-It's easy to write a lot of messy CSS.
 It's a nightmare to maintain it.
 - Write your code starting from Concrete level to Interface level .
 Folow KISS (Keep Simple, Stupid) Concept
 - Avoid duplication of functions , definitions , objects etc. Follow DRY (Dont Repeat Yourself) Concept